Strengthening K-State students

 Strengths are only strengths if lived out in a healthy productive environment.
 The Strengths program at K-State provides students with an opportunity to learn how to play to their strengths so they create the conditions to thrive.
 “Through K-State’s strengths and well-being initiative, we aim to increase student engagement and overall well-being,” said Mike Finnegan, campus lead for the CliftonStrengths for Students initiative.
 “K-State students can receive one-on-one strengths peer coaching to further develop their strengths, overcome challenges and discover strategies to help them reach their goal attainment.
 The Mistlers’ financial contribution has provided us to be intentional about moving beyond strengths identification and into strengths development for our undergraduate students.”

 The Mistler family’s support of this program carries on efforts Rich established earlier at K-State.
-“A proud K-State alum, he has dedicated time and money in support of the university throughout his adult life, serving on the Board of Trustees and the investment advisory committee, as well as providing financial support for Blue Key’s work supporting personal development and leadership skills,” said Rich’s daughter, Megan Mistler.
+“A proud K-State alum, he dedicated time and money in support of the university throughout his adult life, serving on the Board of Trustees and the investment advisory committee, as well as providing financial support for Blue Key’s work supporting personal development and leadership skills,” said Rich’s daughter, Megan Mistler.
 “As a family, we wanted to create a fund to sustain this work over time with the hope that even more people in the K-State community will benefit from the concepts of positive psychology in developing their unique potential and pursuing purpose, meaning and well-being in their life.”

 I am interested in these topics